emirbuckun/Game-BOX/README.md

 # Game-BOX
-A simple game created using java!
+A simple game created using javaFX!

 Simple scenario: